pepkit/pipestat/docs/api_docs.md

 def session(self)
 ```

-Provide a transactional scope around a series of query operations, no commit afterwards.
+Provide a transactional scope around a series of query operations.